 We now know that the relationship between sleep and mental health goes both ways: Poor sleep exacerbates mental health difficulties and vice versa.
 Common sleep problems such as insomnia are associated with an increased risk of depression, anxiety, and psychosis (for example hallucinations and paranoia).
 Improving sleep has been shown to be protective against depression both in the short and long term.

 Given that everyone sleeps, employees are often more comfortable receiving support for sleep than mental health.
 Providing them with an opportunity to discuss sleep and its improvement offers a non-stigmatized route to improving employee mental health.
 Plus, promoting sleep health can also help improve employee’s general wellbeing and motivation.

 Traditional mental health services have been disrupted

 One of the barriers to receiving mental health care, which the COVID-19 pandemic has starkly illustrated, is access to services.
 According to a recent WHO report, there has been worldwide disruption to mental health services and as many as three in every four workplaces reported at least some disruption to their offered services.
 Self-directed stigma around mental health can also make it difficult for people to engage with care in a face-to-face setting.
-Digital interventions provide a genuine and effective alternative option.
+Digital interventions have been developed to reach those who prefer an alternative option when in-person therapy is inaccessible.
 Providing a way for employees to cope with poor sleep using cognitive and behavioral techniques in a digital format improves symptoms of insomnia, reduces stress, and the severity of depression symptoms.
 Not to mention, digital interventions are more cost effective than traditional in-person care.